2023 Most Popular Mechanical Engineering Associate Degree Schools in Pennsylvania

 The colleges and universities below are the most popular for ME tech majors pursuing a associate degree.

-Our 2023 rankings named Pittsburgh Institute of Aeronautics the most popular school in Pennsylvania for mechanical engineering technology students working on their associate degree.
-PIA is a small private not-for-profit school located in the large suburb of West Mifflin.
+Our analysis found Pittsburgh Institute of Aeronautics to be the most popular school for mechanical engineering technology students who want to pursue a associate degree in Pennsylvania.
+PIA is a small private not-for-profit school located in the suburb of West Mifflin.

 Women make up 8% of the ME tech majors at the school.